Project-MONAI/model-zoo/models/renalStructures_CECT_segmentation/docs/README.md

 ## **Data**
-DICOM data from 41 patients with kidney neoplasms were used.
+DICOM data from 41 patients with kidney neoplasms were used [2].
+The images and segmentation data are available under a CC BY-NC-SA 4.0 license.
 Data included all phases of contrast-enhanced multispiral computed tomography.
 We split the data: 32 observations for the training set and 9 – for the validation set.
 At the labeling stage, the arterial, venous, and excretory phases were taken, affine registration was performed to jointly match the location of the kidneys, and noise was removed using a median filter and a non-local means filter.
 Validation set ip published to Yandex.Disk.
 You can download via [link](https://disk.yandex.ru/d/pWEKt6D3qi3-aw) or use following command:
 ```
 python -m monai.bundle run download_data --meta_file configs/metadata.json --config_file "['configs/train.json', 'configs/evaluate.json']"
 ```